coreytaylorcompchem/the_kitbag/pipelines/qchem/README.md

 ## TODO

 * Implement XTB and Orca API to give further options.
+* For pKa, to make it useful;
+  * Add solvent to calculation (Orca only, Psi4 doesn't handle solvent well).
+  * Add empirical correction to solvent pKas.
+    * Will use solvent pKa calculation to generate dataset from literature values.
+  * Generate multiple energetic conformers to feed into pKa calculation to get the average pKa.
+    * Common tactic; pKa is geometry dependent.
 * Add all the common calculations (torsion scans, mesp maps, etc.)